Part One – Discoveries:

 - The endogenous formation of organic molecules capable of endangering all human life as a virus may be a natural occurrence.
 However, the failure of anticipation, prediction, management, and mitigation might be the most serious malfunction of all.

 The chart has seven letters (GOS-3P RE) in the upper right corner.
 I developed it to describe a process for defining big problems like the three listed above.
-I use them to support the never-doubt group idea with steps that mean something in the immediate sense that can be put to practical use today and share or join with others on a similar path.
+I use them to support the never-doubt group idea with steps that mean something in the immediate sense that can be put to practical use today and shared or joined with others on a similar path.
 Before this process can begin operationally, the issue must be continuously well defined and researched.
 In writing a GOS-3P RE, the “future perfect tense” as a verb form of communication is best.

 - Establish goals that address the problem(s) as defined.